AndyLimHub/AndyLimHub/README.md

 - 👋 Hi, I’m @AndyLimHub
-- 👀 I’m interested in web application development
+- 👀 I’m interested in web application development and QA
-- 🌱 I’m currently learning Flask and React
+- 🌱 I’m currently working with Playwright in Typescript primarily
 - 📫 How to reach me Andrew.Lim@e14.io
 - 😄 Pronouns: Whatever you prefer.
 - ⚡ Fun fact: For some reason, I count stairs everywhere I go.
 I just like numbers